-Technically, people in, say, the Space Station are NOT in "zero gravity."
-The gravity at the altitude of the Station is about as strong as it is on Terra's surface (it is about 93% of full gravity).
+Technically, people in, say, the Space Station are NOT beyond the reach of Terra's gravity.
+The gravitational attraction at the altitude of the Station is about as strong as it is on Terra's surface (it is about 93% of full gravitational attraction).
 The reason that everybody floats around is because they are in a state of "free fall."
 If you were in an elevator, and the cable snapped, you too would be in a state of free fall and would float around.
 At least until you hit. (yes, Jonathan points out that this ignores air resistance, but you get the idea.)

 And if you were suddenly thrown into the vacuum of space without a spacesuit, you would NOT pop like a balloon.
 Dr. Geoffrey Landis has an analysis here.
 Executive Summary: You would survive about a ninety seconds, you wouldn't explode, you would remain conscious for about ten seconds.
 There are some more links on the topic of explosive decompression here

 There are no indigo or violet stars for the same reason.
 The only colors a star can be to the human eye are red, orange, yellow, white, and light blue.